 Rydon was appointed delivery contractor by TKAT, with Ridge acting as Project Managers and proving multidisciplinary design.

-Previously a secondary school, the new combined junior and secondary school will be co-located on the single site providing additional facilities for the nearby Seal Primary School, also run by TKAT.
-The Academy will share staff and accommodation, including administration, catering and staff rooms, providing a number of efficiencies over two separate schools, but will retain separate entrances and drop off areas to retain the schools’ separate identities.
+Previously a secondary school, the new combined junior and secondary school is co-located on the single site providing additional facilities for the nearby Seal Primary School, also run by TKAT.
+The Academy shares staff and accommodation, including administration, catering and staff rooms, providing a number of efficiencies over two separate schools, but has retained separate entrances and drop off areas to retain the schools’ separate identities.